elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototypal-inheritance.md

 ---

-### What is a prototype in relation to objects in JavaScript?
+### What exactly is a prototype in JavaScript when it comes to objects?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A prototype is an object.
-When you declare a function, a prototype is created and linked to that function.
-In addition, the prototype object forms a link with its function creating a circular relationship.
-This is true for any function.
-In JavaScript, we can create objects several different ways.
-One of the ways is the new keyword.
-When we declare a function with the intent of using new (a constructor function), we capitalize the first letter of the function name.
+  <div><strong>Interview Response:</strong> A prototype is a fixed entity called an object.
+When you declare a function, it generates a prototype related to that function.
+Furthermore, the prototype object establishes a link to its function, resulting in a circular relationship.
+This behavior applies to any function.
+Objects get created in various ways in JavaScript, and the new keyword is one method.
+We uppercase the initial letter of the function name when we declare if we intend on utilizing the "new" keyword. (a constructor function).
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />